Three Tips For Perfect Organic Gardening

 2. Choose the plants which will thrive in your region.

-Research the types of vegetables are most likely to do well in your growing zone.
+Research the types of fruits and vegetables that are most likely to do well in your growing zone.
 Remember to take into consideration the amount of sunlight and rainfall your garden receives.
 Most plants require at least 6 hours of sun, but there are a few plants, such as lettuce, which do best in a cooler location, even in partial shade.
 Your local agricultural extension office, garden clubs, and nurseries are an excellent source of information into which specific varieties would do best in your area.
 They can also offer insight on the pests and diseases which are prevalent locally.
 They may even be able to recommend cultivars which have been developed to be resistant to these diseases and pests.

 3. Make your own organic mulch and fertilizer.